AqwamCreates/DataPredict/docs/API/Models/AsynchronousAdvantageActorCritic.md

 * Ensure the final layer of the Critic model has only one neuron.
 It is the default setting for all Critic models in research papers.

+* Ensure that setActorCriticMainModelParameters() is called first so that other child models can duplicate the main model parameters.
+Otherwise, the main model parameters will be selected randomly from the child models.

 ## Constructors

 ### new()